evacarrara/evacarrara/cv.markdown

 # CONFERENCE PRESENTATIONS

-* "Cicero on the End of Cato the Elder’s Life," upcoming, SCS Annual meeting 2023
+* "Cicero on the End of Cato the Elder’s Life," SCS Annual meeting 2023

 * "Deadly Dress-Up: Perseus and Demetrius as Readers of the Textual Body in Livy’s Macedonian Narrative," [Feminism and Classics](https://femclas2020.wordpress.com/), May 22, 2022 (postponed from 2020 due to COVID-19)